jkbennington/MarkovChains/README.md

   Shhh.
 It's okay.
 Markov Chains are very powerful algorithms that can be used for simple things such as creating realistic data to seed your web app.
 They can also be used for something as powerful as speech recognition.

+## Mental Note:
-  **The important thing to remember is that Markov Chains use the current state of something to predict the next state.**
+  **The important thing to remember is that Markov Chains use the current state of something to predict the next state.** We'll explore this more later.

 ## How?: